-2021 £ million

-17,333.8

-67.0

-17,400.8

-927.2

-18,328.0

-189.8

-72.2

-18,590.0

-(2,379.0)

-16,211.0
+2021 £ million Total third-party debt before deferred financing costs, discounts, premiums and accrued interest 17,333.8 Deferred financing costs, discounts and premiums, net 67.0 Total carrying amount of third-party debt 17,400.8 Lease obligations (see note 19) 927.2 Total third-party debt and lease obligations 18,328.0 Accrued interest 189.8 Related-party debt (see note 29) 72.2 Total debt including interest and lease obligations 18,590.0 Current maturities of debt and lease obligations (2,379.0) Non-current debt and lease obligations 16,211.0

 - (a) Represents the weighted average interest rate in effect at 31 December 2021 for all borrowings outstanding pursuant to each debt instrument, including any applicable margin.
 The interest rates presented represent stated rates and do not include the impact of derivative instruments, deferred financing costs, original issue premiums or discounts and commitment fees, all of which affect our overall cost of borrowing.
-Including the effects of derivative instruments, original issue premiums or discounts and commitments, original issue premiums or discounts and commitment fees, so derivative instruments, or discounts and commitment fees, but excluding the impact of deferred financing costs, the weighted average interest rate on our aggregate third-party variable- and fixed-rate indebtedness was 4.58% at 31 December 2021.
+Including the effects of derivative instruments, original issue premiums or discounts and commitment fees, but excluding the impact of deferred financing costs, the weighted average interest rate on our aggregate third-party variable- and fixed-rate indebtedness was 4.58% at 31 December 2021.
 For information regarding our derivative instruments, see note 22. - (b) The VMED O2 Credit Facilities include the Revolving Facility, a multi-currency revolving facility with maximum borrowing capacity equivalent to £1.378 billion, which was undrawn at 31 December 2021.
 Unused borrowing capacity represents the maximum availability under the VMED O2 Credit Facilities at 31 December 2021 without regard to covenant compliance calculations or other conditions precedent to borrowing.
 At 31 December 2021, based on the most restrictive applicable leverage covenants and leverage-based restricted payment tests, the full £1.378 billion equivalent of unused borrowing capacity was available to be borrowed and there were no restrictions on our ability to make loans or distributions from this availability to other VMED O2 subsidiaries and ultimately to VMED O2 UK Limited.